A Singaporean’s Guide to SOR, SIBOR, the Transition to Sora & How It Will Affect Home Loans

-If you happen to have a floating rate housing loan, it is highly likely that the interest rate on your loan is pegged to SIBOR.
+If you happen to have a floating rate housing loan, the interest rate on your loan is likely pegged to SIBOR.

-What About The Existing Home Loans Pegged To SOR or SIBOR?
+What About The Existing Home Loans Pegged To SIBOR?

 What is SORA (Singapore Overnight Rate Average)?

-SORA is the volume-weighted average rate of all unsecured overnight interbank SGD transactions brokered in Singapore made between 9am and 6.15pm.
+SORA is the volume-weighted average rate of all unsecured overnight interbank SGD transactions brokered in Singapore made between Singapore banks.

 The report from the three industry groups entitled Sibor Reform and the Future Landscape of SGD Interest Rate Benchmarks has stated that the transition to SORA is a win-win for borrowers and lenders.